 turned out that the world crucified the Lord and they buried Him, and those

-who wanted to protect their faith in secularism made up a story that His
+who wanted to protect their secularist worldview made up a story that His

 Therefore, we can say that secularism is enmeshed in the reprobate mindset.

-Instead of killing himself, Judas could have just gone on with his life,
+Instead of killing himself, Judas could have continued his life,

 believing the story that someone stole his body, but the fact is he knew the

-a separate place in his mind, shoving the truth in a dark closet full of old
+a separate place in his mind, he shoved it in a dark closet with all his other old

-for three years, and they got to know him very well, yet spiritually they knew nothing about
+almost three years, yet spiritually they knew nothing about

 who walk among us; we need to pray and seek God for the gift of discernment